playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <!-- tabs:end -->

-## Step 3: Placing the tooltip above the button
+## Step 3: Placing the Tooltip above the Button

 To place the tooltip above the button, we'll measure the button's position, height, and width using an element reference and [the `HTMLElement`'s method of `getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).